 Bart Bernard is a committed and passionate personal injury lawyer with law offices in Baton Rouge and Lafayette, Louisiana.
 His dedication to fighting for those who have been wronged by big businesses has earned him a spot in the Elite Lawyers of America and the Multi-Million Dollar Advocates Forum.

 Bart Bernard puts his experience to work on behalf of victims of talcum powder exposure.
-If you or a loved one has developed ovarian or cervical cancer and you believe talcum powder may be to blame, call the Bart Bernard Law Firm to set up a free consultation.
+If you or a loved one has developed ovarian or cervical cancer and you believe talcum powder may be to blame, call the Bart Bernard Injury Lawyers to set up a free consultation.
 There is no obligation, and no fee unless we win money on your behalf.
 Call today and learn why filing a talcum powder cancer lawsuit may be the best decision for you and your family.

 Last modified: May 14, 2018